- How to Remove Acrylic Nails

 This may feel a little uncomfortable (especially if you’re not keen on scraping sounds) but using a file is an essential step to thinning down your acrylics.
 Gently buff the nail file over the top of your nails, primarily focusing on the acrylic nails.
 The aim here is to file away as much of the acrylic nail as possible, making it a lot thinner to ensure an overall easier process when it comes to introducing the acetone.

 Before we start introducing the harsher chemicals, it’s important to look into protecting your skin – especially if you suffer from eczema.
-To prevent the acetone from damaging or irritating your skin, apply a generous amount of petroleum jelly around the nail beds.
+To prevent the acetone from damaging or irritating your skin, apply a generous amount of cuticle cream around the nail beds.
 This will help to stop the skin from drying out too much, leaving you with touchably soft fingertips.

-Ideal for your at-home acrylic nail removal, this lip balm coats the skin in a protective layer that locks down moisture whilst shielding the skin against harsh chemicals.
+Ideal for your at-home acrylic nail removal, this cuticle cream coats the skin in a protective layer that locks down moisture whilst shielding the skin against harsh chemicals.

 Okay, so there’s two ways you can go about removing your acrylics but both unfortunately contain acetone – not always ideal if you suffer from sensitive skin.
 However, if used carefully, skin can be left irritant-free.
 The first option is to use acetone similarly to the way nail salons do it: by soaking your nails in a bowl of acetone for around 30 minutes.